 In December 2019, ten customers who signed residential power purchase agreements named Vivint Solar in a putative class action lawsuit captioned Dekker v.
 Vivint Solar, Inc. (N.D.
 Cal.), alleging that the agreements contain unlawful termination fee provisions.
 The Company disputes the allegations in the complaint.
 On January 17, 2020, the Company moved to compel arbitration with respect to nine of the ten plaintiffs whose contracts included arbitration provisions.
 The court issued an order compelling eight plaintiffs to pursue their claims in arbitration but subsequently rescinded the order as to certain plaintiffs.
 The Court of Appeals for the Ninth Circuit has since reversed the court's order rescinding its order compelling certain plaintiffs to arbitrate.
-At this time, one plaintiff's claims remain pending before the court and other plaintiffs' claims are in arbitration.
-The Company is unable to estimate a range of loss, if any, at this time.
+At this time, one plaintiffs claims remain pending before the court as a class action, and other plaintiffs' claims are in arbitration or have otherwise been resolved on an individual basis.
+In the class action that remains pending before the court, the plaintiff filed a motion for class certification, and on March 18, 2022, the court certified a class of customers (approximately 1,000) who are subject to the 2012 version of the Vivint Solar Power Purchase Agreement.
+While Vivint Solar believes that the claims against it are without merit, in view of the cost and risk of continuing to defend the action, Vivint Solar mediated the action on June 2, 2022 and July 19, 2022, and reached an agreement in principle to resolve the action on a class-wide basis.
+On July 20, 2022, the parties executed a term sheet to modify the termination fee provisions in the 2012 version of the Vivint Solar Power Purchase Agreement.
+The term sheet does not call for any cash payment by Vivint Solar to the class members.
+Attorneys' fees or costs for class counsel and any incentive payment for the lead plaintiff will be determined via a motion to the court, and Vivint Solar reserves the right to oppose any such motion.
+The parties are working to prepare a long form settlement agreeme